 Science Note

-[Jul.
-30, 2024] Previous Science Note
+[Nov.
+12, 2024] Previous Science Note

-Lysosomal dysfunction plays a critical role in several diseases, including cancer, where it can promote tumor growth and resistance to therapy by altering cellular metabolism and autophagy.
-In neurodegenerative diseases such as Alzheimer's and Parkinson's, impaired lysosomal activity leads to the accumulation of toxic proteins, contributing to neuronal death and disease progression.
+Recent research shows that lysosomal dysfunction in cells leads to toxic accumulation, causing stress responses, cell senescence and cell death.
+Here are some of the papers showing that lysosomal homeostasis is important for disease prevention.
+Lysosomal dysfunction disrupts essential cellular processes and leads to the promotion of several diseases, including neurodegenerative diseases and senescence.
+In neurodegenerative diseases such as Alzheimer's and Parkinson's, impaired lysosomal activity leads to the accumulation of toxic proteins that contribute to neuronal death and disease progression.
 Lysosomal dysfunction is also associated with cellular senescence, where it impairs the degradation of damaged cellular components, leading to the accumulation of senescent cells and promoting age-related diseases.
 Therapeutic strategies targeting lysosomal function are being explored to alleviate these conditions and improve overall cellular health. |

 HKDC1, a target of TFEB, is essential to maintain both mitochondrial and lysosomal homeostasis, preventing cellular senescence |